elastic/beats/x-pack/dockerlogbeat/readme.md

 This code is a working alpha for a [docker logging plugin](https://docs.docker.com/engine/extend/plugins_logging/).
 With the proper config, it can send logs to elasticsearch.
 ## Build and install

-To build and install, just run `make all`
+To build and install, just run `mage create`

 ## Running